LeifHuenderML/ValleyForecast/research/research_outline.md

 - get back from kansas on the 24
 - july 23 poster practice session
 - july 29 - 31 inbre conference in moscow

+## moving forward
+- try to find more explainability between different weather patterns and cm
+- there is a kaiser dataset on this
+- try to group it down by climate areas to find what climate areas matter
+- there is a dataest on Readil available published dataset from marissa childs
+- if i could find when and where to sample that would be valuable
+- if i could find correlation to air particulate matter that would be good